Ashtyn Bevan

 Bio

-I’ve spent the last decade working in the anti-violence sector and community spaces with survivors of sexual violence, people who use substances, and folks navigating systems that don’t always offer care.
+My previous work naturally led me toward wanting to continue supporting people in deeper ways.
+Much of my experience has taken place in the anti-violence sector, where I provided frontline support to folks navigating sexual and gender-based violence, substance use, and the realities of systems that don’t always offer care.
 Being in those rooms taught me so much about resilience, resourcefulness, and what it means to get through things in ways that make sense for you.
 It also taught me that people already carry a ton of strength, even when the world tells them otherwise.
-These experiences remind me to bring my whole self into the space and to work in ways that centre consent, safety, and a non-pathologizing approach.

-I believe you are the expert in your own life, and my role is to be a collaborator as you make choices that feel empowered and aligned with who you are.
+I believe you are the expert in your own life, and my role is to walk alongside you as a collaborator as you make choices that feel empowered and aligned with who you are.
 My work is integrative and rooted in trauma-informed, anti-oppressive, feminist, and harm-reduction values, with a strong emphasis on community care.
-I take a bottom-up approach by honouring what your body and emotions are communicating without rushing or overriding them.
+I draw from a range of therapeutic approaches when working with individuals and couples, and I strive to create a space that is inclusive and affirming for people of all genders, sexualities, and relationship structures.
+Our work together centres empowerment, consent, and genuine connection, and unfolds in a way that is responsive to what feels present and meaningful in the moment.
+Sessions move at your pace, with the intention of creating a space where you can show up as your authentic self without judgment.

-When I’m not in session, I’m usually listening to music or gathering with community in ways that feel like resistance and collective joy.
-Nature is one of my favourite places to regulate and reset, and I love crafting and making silly, bejewelled creations.
-At home, my small rescue pup, Dolly Barkin, reminds me of the sweetness of rest and the healing power of a good snuggle.
+Outside of the counselling room, I’m usually listening to music or gathering with community as I see collective joy as an act of resistance.
+I also enjoy crafting silly, bejewelled creations and spending time with my rescue pup, Dolly Barkin, who reminds me daily of the power of rest and a good snuggle.

 Image Description: Ashtyn is standing in front of green foliage, centered in the photo, looking directly at the camera.
 She has wavy, shoulder-length hair in a blend of brown and blonde tones.
 She is wearing gold aviator shaped glasses, along with both a septum piercing and a nose ring.
 She wears an olive coloured shirt paired with a bolo tie that has a pastel, heart-shaped ornament at the collar.